aws-samples/shopfloor-connectivity/docs/adapters/opcda.md

 ---
 ### SamplingRate
-Time in milliseconds for sampling items in subscription mode.
+Interval in milliseconds between consecutive samples when monitoring items in subscription mode.

 **Type**: Integer